sohale/hemi-glossaries-public/oclif/oclif-observations.md

   6. done.
   7. if command not found: `command_not_found`

+* The structure of a plugin is very similar to the structure of commands: both have `run()`.
+[See](https://github.com/oclif/plugin-update/tree/main/src).

 ### init hook
 * The `init` hook kof the `update` plugin,  Sets important config/values:
    * `binPath` -- ? `this.config.binPath || this.config.bin;`